poseidon-code/ytmp3-dl/README.md

 > **[-essentials-]: Essentials Version** \
   This version comes with compatible ffmpeg binaries, and does not relies on ffmpeg being installed on the Operating System. _(**i.e.** If you don't want to go with the hassel of downloading, installing, setting PATH for ffmpeg, then go with this version.)_

+## Build Usage
+You can build `ytmp3-dl` for your specific system.
+Check out entire [Building](#building) section to build your version of `ytmp3-dl` and how to use it more effectively.

 ## Building